TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 into the underlying ``checkin-test.py`` script.
-If the emails report an update, configure, build, or test failure, then someone will need to log onto the machine where the ACI sync server is running and investigate what went wrong, just like they would if the were running the ``checkin-test.py`` script for testing locally modified changes before pushing.
+If the emails report an update, configure, build, or test failure, then someone will need to log onto the machine where the ACI sync server is running and investigate what went wrong, just like they would if they were running the ``checkin-test.py`` script for testing locally modified changes before pushing.

 In the above example, only a single git/TriBITS repo is integrated in this ACI